Note: some may find this offensive. Contains straightforward anatomical references appropriately in a medical context.

 I was born in the shadow of WWII, the year 1955.

 I am a father.
 To my knowledge, I have five children, born or adopted in wedlock ranging in birth from 1981 to 1992.
 It is more than I know I did not leave behind a child in Southeast Asia.
-Forty years later, the awful feeling of this possibility occasionally haunts me.
+Forty-five years later, the awful feeling of this possibility occasionally haunts me.

 I believe I love my children.

 I consider myself available to my children.

 I certainly do not want to be a new father.

 (as you’ve read this far, probably you’ve noted fatherhood is not near the top of my list of sense of identity.
 Doesn’t look pretty.
 But there are deliberate reasons for this I consider accurate and reasonable).

 I am a divorcé.
 I was the respondent in a divorce after 31 years of marriage.
 I am not “looking”.